glendakoh/tisc2025-csit/challenge8.md

 The challenge seemed super similar to this one with the difference being the vulnerable added function.

-Researching into SpiderMonkey, I learnt that there is an ArrayObject of type BigUint64Array and Uint8Array.
-As Uint8Array stores a minimum of a single byte it is possible to create in line Uint8Array but not for BigUint64Array.
-In line arrays mean that the elements in the array are stored immediately after the header data of the array while out of line array means that the header contains a pointer where the elements are actually stored in a different memory space.

-This is extremely important as if we can control the pointer in the header of a BigUint64Array, we can get arbitrary read and write access to any part of the memory.
-The inline possibility of Uint8Array is very useful as it allows us write to predictable addresses.
-Thus if we want to utilise writing to a Uint8Array to somehow overwrite the pointer of a BigUint64Array.
+Researching SpiderMonkey, I learned that arrays can be inline (elements stored immediately after the header) or out-of-line (header contains a pointer to a separate elements area).
+Uint8Array can often be inline (single-byte elements), while BigUint64Array is only out-of-line.
+This matters because if we can control a BigUint64Array’s elements pointer in its header, we can gain arbitrary read/write.
+The inline property of Uint8Array is useful because it allows predictable writes into the freed/allocated region.
+We can write bytewise with Uint8Array and control pointer bits for the BigUint64Array.

 Back to the ctf-writeup, after the arbitrary read and write they exploited a SpiderMonkey JIT optimization vulnerability: by repeatedly converting attacker-controlled byte sequences into JavaScript functions, they forced the engine’s runtime optimizer to compile those inputs into native code.
 Then they overwrite the pointer of a BigUint64Array to the new vulnerable compiled function causing RCE.

 Now, I am sure that our attack workflow will be the same except the way we get the arbitrary read and write will be different.
 Time for us to analyse diff.txt again.

 Our new Array.swap vuln function does 3 main steps :
-1. get the size of the array object we called swap on and get the pointer to the elements in the array object
+1. Get the array object length and the pointer to its elements:
 ```txt
 +  uint64_t capacity;
 +  capacity = nobj->getDenseCapacity();